Eosinophilic esophagitis: Pathophysiology

+The pathophysiology of eosinophilic esophagitis is incompletely understood.
+Still, it is thought to involve some type of antigen exposure (coupled with a pre-existing genetic susceptibility), which causes a hyperactive immune response from immune cells in the esophagus.
+The antigenic exposure is thought to stimulate the esophageal epithelial cells to release the inflammatory cytokines IL-33 and thymic stromal lymphopoietin, which attract and activate Th2 helper T-cells.
+These helper T-cells the release pro-inflammatory cytokines including IL-13, IL-4 and IL-5.
+These inflammatory cytokines, coupled with the T-cell response cause inflammation in the esophagus as well as stimulate basal cell hyperplasia and dilated intracellular spaces of the esophageal cells, characteristic histologic changes of the disease.
+The IL-5 released by the helper T-cells and eotaxin-3 act as chemotaxins, attracting granulocytes to the esophagus, including basophils, mast cells and eosinophils, with the eosinophilic infiltration giving the disease its characteristic histological changes.

 Eosinophils are inflammatory cells that release a variety of chemical signals which inflame the surrounding esophageal tissue.
 This results in the signs and symptoms of pain, visible redness on endoscopy, and a natural history that may include stricturing.
 Eosinophils are normally present in other parts of a healthy gastrointestinal tract, these white blood cells are not normally found in the esophagus of a healthy individual.
 The reason for the migration of eosinophils to the tissue of the esophagus is not fully understood but is being studied extensively.
-It is thought the migration of eosinophils to the esophagus may be due to genetic, environmental, and host immune system factors.
+The migration of eosinophils to the esophagus may be due to genetic, environmental, and host immune system factors.

 At a tissue level, EoE is characterized by a dense infiltrate with white blood cells of the eosinophil type into the epithelial lining of the esophagus.
-This is thought to be an allergic reaction against ingested food, based on the important role eosinophils play in allergic reactions.
-The eosinophils are recruited into the tissue in response to local production of eotaxin-3 by IL-13 stimulated esophageal epithelial cells.
+This is considered an allergic reaction against ingested food, based on eosinophils' important role in allergic reactions.
+The eosinophils are recruited into the tissue in response to the local production of eotaxin-3 by IL-13-stimulated esophageal epithelial cells.

 Diagnosis

-The diagnosis of EoE is typically made on the combination of symptoms and findings on diagnostic testing.
+The diagnosis of EoE is typically made based on the combination of symptoms and findings from diagnostic testing.
 To properly diagnose EoE, various diseases such as GERD, esophageal cancer, achalasia, hypereosinophilic syndrome, infection, Crohn's disease, and drug allergies need to be ruled out.

 Prior to the development of the EE Diagnostic Panel, EoE could only be diagnosed if gastroesophageal reflux did not respond to a six-week trial of twice-a-day high-dose proton-pump inhibitors (PPIs) or if a negative ambulatory pH study ruled out gastroesophageal reflux disease (GERD).

 Radiologically, the term "ringed esophagus" has been used for the appearance of eosinophilic esophagitis on barium swallow studies to contrast with the appearance of transient transverse folds sometimes seen with esophageal reflux (termed "feline esophagus").